 Day 1 - The Adventure Begins:

 Today you will arrive into Malé's Ibrahim Nasir International Airport and then take a 30 minute domestic flight to Maamigili Island.
-Upon arrival at Maamigili you will be met by a member of staff from the project accommodation and then transfer via speedboat to Dhigurah Island, where you will be based for the duration of your project.
+Upon arrival at Maamigili you will then transfer via speedboat to Dhigurah Island, where you will be met by a project representative and where you will be based for the duration of your stay.
 On arrival you will settle in to your new accommodation and meet your fellow volunteers and the project facilitators.

 Day 2-6 - Briefing & Project Work:

 After breakfast and an initial briefing the project work begins!
 You will head out to sea in search of whale sharks and assist with the identification and research process.
 Please note that activities will depend on the day and also on the weather conditions out at sea.
-From midday on day 6 (Friday) you have free time which allows you to have a rest, explore the local area or take part in a different activity.
+If you complete a beach sweep, from midday on day 6 (Friday) you have free time which allows you to have a rest, explore the local area or take part in a different activity.
+If a beach sweep is not completed then you have the whole day at your leisure!

 Day 7- Free Time:

 Day 8-13 - Project Work:

 After enjoying your day off you will spend these next 6 days continuing with the project work.
 The whale shark focused research will remain a key part of the work during this period meaning more chances to swim with whale sharks!

 Day 14 - Final Day:

 Unfortunately, today is your final day.
 After your final goodbyes you will take the boat back to Maamigili Island before taking an internal flight back to Malé in order to catch your return flight home or continue with any onward travel plans you may have.

 Dates, Availability & Price